Parsh/BlockchainX/README.md

 ## Running the tests

-Let's have a look at how to run the automated tests for this system in order to ensure that the BlockchainX system is properly integrated and nothing is broken.
+Let's have a look at how to run the automated tests for this system in order to be certain that the BlockchainX system is properly integrated and that nothing is broken.

 ### Prerequisites